awsdocs/amazon-emr-management-guide/doc_source/emr-overview.md

 1. Amazon EMR installs the native applications that you specify when you create the cluster, such as Hive, Hadoop, Spark, and so on\.

 1. After bootstrap actions are successfully completed and native applications are installed, the cluster state is `RUNNING`\.
 At this point, you can connect to cluster instances, and the cluster sequentially runs any steps that you specified when you created the cluster\.
 You can submit additional steps, which run after any previous steps complete\.
 For more information, see [Work with Steps Using the AWS CLI and Console](emr-work-with-steps.md)\.

 1. After steps run successfully, the cluster goes into a `WAITING` state\.
-If a cluster is configured to auto\-terminate after the last step is complete, it goes into a `SHUTTING_DOWN` state\.

-1. After all instances are terminated, the cluster goes into the `COMPLETED` state\.
+If a cluster is configured to auto\-terminate after the last step is complete, it goes into a `TERMINATING` state and then into the `TERMINATED` state\.
+If the cluster is configured to wait, you must manually shut it down when you no longer need it\.
+After you manually shut down the cluster, it goes into the `TERMINATING` state and then into the `TERMINATED` state\.

 A failure during the cluster lifecycle causes Amazon EMR to terminate the cluster and all of its instances unless you enable termination protection\.
-If a cluster terminates because of a failure, any data stored on the cluster is deleted, and the cluster state is set to `FAILED`\.
+If a cluster terminates because of a failure, any data stored on the cluster is deleted, and the cluster state is set to `TERMINATED_WITH_ERRORS`\.
 If you enabled termination protection, you can retrieve data from your cluster, and then remove termination protection and terminate the cluster\.
 For more information, see [Using Termination Protection](UsingEMR_TerminationProtection.md)\.

+The following diagram represents the lifecycle of a cluster, and how each stage of the lifecycle maps to a particular cluster state\.

+![\[Diagram for Amazon EMR showing the cluster lifecycle, and how each stage of the lifecycle maps to a particular cluster state.\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/emr-cluster-lifecycle.png)